Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Background

-Audit studies reveal that employers tend to discriminate against women \citep{bertrand2004emily,johnson2016if}.
-These biases are also replicated in automated hiring.
-For example, \citet{de2019bias} measure the gender gap in error rates of an occupation classification algorithm.
+\paragraph{Addressing Gender Bias in Automated Hiring} Audit studies reveal that employers tend to discriminate against women \citep{bertrand2004emily,johnson2016if}.
+These biases are also replicated in automated hiring, as demonstrated by the gender gap in error rates of an occupation classification algorithm \citep{de2019bias}.
 Many in academia and industry alike have been motivated to mitigate these concerns \citep{raghavan2020mitigating,bogen2018help,sanchez2020does}.
 For instance, LinkedIn developed a post-processing approach for ranking candidates so that their candidate recommendations are demographically representative of the broader candidate pool; their system is deployed across a service affecting more than 600 million users \citep{geyik2019fairness}.
 Other intervention techniques have also been proposed \citep{dwork2018decoupled, romanov2019s}.
 These approaches share a reliance on categorical gender labels to measure fairness.